 Landscape and Visual

 There are number of ways in which we are investigating the visual impacts of the project on surrounding areas.
-A Preliminary Landscape and Visual Impact Assessment has been completed and can be downloaded by clicking on the link to the right.
-We have also introduced virtual reality and augmented reality technology to help give a realistic, accessible view of what the project will look like from a range of locations around the project area.
+A Preliminary Landscape and Visual Impact Assessment has been completed and we have also introduced virtual reality and augmented reality technology to help give a realistic, accessible view of what the project will look like from a range of locations around the project area.

 Preliminary Landscape and Visual Impact Assessment